 - Motor Mouth: As with history of japan, this is necessary when you want to tell billions of years worth of history in twenty minutes.
 There is exactly one minute worth of video with no dialogue.

 - Murder Is the Best Solution: Robespierre's answer to French wealth inequality?
-Cut everybody's heads off!
+Cut everybody's heads off! note

 - Oh, Crap!: The Byzantine Empire has this reaction to the rise of the Seljuk Turks.